 Before You Drive to Michael Unit: A Pre‑Visit Checklist

 A little prep can save you a wasted trip.
-Use this checklist to confirm the basics, bring the right ID, and avoid common items that get visitors turned away at Michael Unit.
+Run through this checklist the morning of your visit to Michael Unit so you've got the basics covered and don't get turned away at the gate.

 How to visit, scheduling, dress code, and visitor requirements

 Michael Unit holds in-person visits on Saturdays and Sundays, generally 8:00 a.m. to 5:30 p.m.
-Each visit lasts two hours, starting when both the inmate and visitor(s) are present.
-Contact visits allow limited physical contact under unit rules—eligibility depends on custody level.
-G1, J1, and J2 inmates can get one contact visit per week, while some G2/G3/P2/P3/P6/P7 inmates with SAT 4 or higher may receive three contact visits per month.
-Each inmate can have up to 10 names on their Visitors List.
-Updates are allowed every six months for institutional inmates, or every 60 days for state jail/ISF/SAFP inmates.
-Visitors 18+ need current government-issued photo ID.
-No cell phones are allowed inside the secure perimeter, and you can only bring coins up to $35.
-To schedule, use the Online Visitation Scheduler: create and verify your account, add the inmate by their 8-digit TDCJ/SID number, and request approval.
+Each visit lasts two hours, starting once both the inmate and all visitors are present.
+How often someone can receive contact visits depends on custody level: G1, J1, and J2 inmates get one contact visit per week, while some G2, G3, P2, P3, P6, and P7 inmates with SAT 4 or higher may receive three per month.
+You'll need to be on the inmate's Visitors List (up to 10 names).
+If you're 18 or older, bring a current government-issued photo ID.
+Leave cell phones outside the secure perimeter, and only bring coins, up to $35.
+To schedule, use the TDCJ Online Visitation Scheduler.
+Create your own account, validate it by email, add the inmate with their 8-digit TDCJ/SID number, and request approval before booking.
+Video or tablet visits are handled separately.

 Search for a loved one and send messages and photos in minutes.

 A little prep can save you a wasted trip.
-Use this checklist to confirm the basics, bring the right ID, and avoid common items that get visitors turned away at Michael Unit.
+Run through this checklist the morning of your visit to Michael Unit so you've got the basics covered and don't get turned away at the gate.

 Contact visits can feel like the one normal moment you get — so it helps to know exactly what physical contact is allowed and to go in expecting your conversation may be monitored.